-Use a few drops of green food coloring to color the toilet water
+1. Use a few drops of green food coloring to color the toilet water

 One Pinterest freak quoted this as a “fun surprise” for kids to find in the bathroom on St. Paddy's Day morning.
 Fake green pee (AKA something else I can add to my list of stuff to clean up) doesn't really meet my “fun surprise” threshold.
 And hello?
 I live in a house with three males…only one of them hits the toilet with any regularity.
 Cleaning up extra pee?
 I don't think that fits into my idea of celebrating Saint Patrick's Day.

-Let the kids think “leprechauns were there” by turning everything upside down in their rooms and in the house.
+2. Let the kids think “leprechauns were there” by turning everything upside down in their rooms and in the house.
 Put things in odd places.
 Upside down turn around pictures, maybe even rearrange the furniture a little bit

-Toss green sprinkles all over the breakfast table, on their food and maybe some other fun places around the house
+3. Toss green sprinkles all over the breakfast table, on their food and maybe some other fun places around the house

-Have the kids create a Leprechaun Trap.
+4. Have the kids create a Leprechaun Trap.
 We all know those little leprechauns can create a lot of mischief so maybe it’s best to set a few traps and see if they can catch one.
 Let the kids get creative making their trap using any kind of materials you may have around the house.
 Add gold glitter to attract the Leprechauns – they love shiny stuff.

 I'm a firm believer that glitter is dust of Satan, so I'm automatically suspicious of anyone who thinks pairing glitter and little kids is a good idea.
 And setting a trap for a little Irish dude who might be stealthily sneaking through the house searching for the end of the rainbow (or maybe just some magically delicious cereal) just seems a little creeptastic to me.

 Between Santa, the Easter Bunny and the Tooth Fairy, I'm going to do enough backpedaling when my kids get older.
 If I say yes to the Leprechaun and letting my kids celebrate Saint Patrick's Day in our home, what next?
 Is the ghost of George Washington going to come visit our house on President's Day and leave us little tiny cherry trees?
-That sounds just like the shit that the Pinterest-crazed “I have so much time to craft” mamas might have in their arsenal.
-I cannot tell a lie…this weirds me out, ya’al.
+Stop the madness right now!